vwmaus/nature-mining-data-gap/README.md

 # Mining Data Gap

-This repository contains the R script used to produce the figures for the mining data gap commentary in Nature.
+This repository contains the R script used to produce the figures for the commentary "Impacts for half of the world’s mining areas are undocumented" in Nature <https://doi.org/10.1038/d41586-023-04090-3>.

 ## Usage